 Solar power is used throughout the camp for generating electricity and heating the water.
-The camp contributes to a number of community projects that help to improve local schools and schools and protect the forests through education and funding, working with locals to encourage the protection of the environment and of local traditions.
+The camp contributes to a number of community projects that help to improve local schools and protect the forests through education and funding, working with locals to encourage the protection of the environment and of local traditions.

 Tour ideas in Ifotaka Community Forest

 Our itineraries are there to spark ideas for how you could include a stay at Mandrare River Camp as part of your trip.
 Treat them simply as suggestions, because every aspect of the trip we create for you will be yours to define.